Walnux/ArrowDocuments/Arrowize/ArrowizeBusybox.md

 ## How to Run Busybox as Arrow Instance
 - After setting up [ASDK](Walnux/Atools/tree/master/ASDK) and [Arrow Service](arrowd/edit/master/README.md).
 And Arrowd has been started.
 You can run Busybox as Arrow Instance in Arrowd source directory:

+Notes: In Arrow 0.1 Prove of Concept release, please make sure you are in Arrow Service source directory to run below command.
+Normally Arrow Service source directory is $HOME/go/src/github.com/Walnux/arrowd.

 ```shell
 $ sudo ./bin/actrl shoot -t busybox sh
 ```